Imran Khan's ex-wife slams him after his vehicle was detained at gunpoint - ExBulletin

 Imran Khan’s ex-wife slams him after his vehicle was detained at gunpoint

-She added: “I choose to live and die like the average Pakistani in Pakistan.
-Whether it is a cowardly targeted attack or just the state of lawlessness on the main road to the Twin Cities … this so-called government should be held responsible for for my homeland, I can take a bullet! ”Reham Khan further stated that a First Information Report (FIR) had still not been recorded at the police station in Shams colony in Islamabad, the capital of Pakistan.
+She added, “I choose to live and die like the average Pakistani in Pakistan.
+Whether it is a loosely targeted attack or simply the state of lawlessness on the Twin Cities Main Road… this so-called government should be held accountable!
+For my homeland, I can take a bullet!

+Reham Khan further said that a first information report (FIR) had still not been recorded at the Shams settlement police station in Islamabad, the capital of Pakistan.

 The ex-wife of the Pakistani prime minister is often seen criticizing him and frequently criticizing him for his style of governance.
-(ANI)

 Sources